How to Apply for Financial Aid

 FAFSAs submitted over the Internet require that a FSA ID be used to sign the form electronically.
 FSA ID’s may be obtained by registering at the FAFSA website.
 Separate FSA ID’s are required for both you and your parent (if you are a dependent), and BOTH must be used to sign the form.

 NOTE: In some instances, the Financial Aid Office can consider special circumstances (such as job loss) that are not reflected by information provided on the FAFSA.
-Contact the Financial Aid Office for the appropriate Professional Judgment forms.
-You will be required to submit supporting documentation before your situation is reviewed.
+Read here for more information regarding Special and Unusual Circumstances.

 We will electronically receive your processed FAFSA information if you list Salem College on the form.
 Once the FAFSA information is received, our office will review the form for completeness and accuracy.
-If additional information is needed, we will request it from you by mail.
-Examples of additional information include federal tax forms for parents and students and verification worksheets.
+If additional information is needed, we will request it from you by email.
+Examples of additional information include federal tax forms for parents and students.

 If our office does not have all the necessary paperwork to make an award, we will make an estimated award for incoming freshmen and transfer students.
 Along with the estimated award letters, we will request additional information to make the final award.